Internships/Research

-All students majoring in Crop and Soil Science, regardless of option, are required to complete an internship (CROP PBG SOIL 410) or a research project (CROP PBG SOIL 401/ CROP PBG SOIL 403).
+All students majoring in Crop and Soil Science, regardless of option, are required to complete an experiential learning experience in form of an intership (CROP - PBG - SOIL 410), a research project (CROP - PBG - SOIL 401), or an undergraduate thesis (CROP - PBG - SOIL 403).
+A thesis usually also includes a research project and adds a scholarly writing experience.
 Completing an internship or research project will provide you with the opportunity to gain practical experience while receiving credit for your work.
-During the internship or project, you'll apply the science and theory that you have learned in courses to real world situations.
+During this experience, you'll apply the science and theory that you have learned in courses to real world situations.

 Internship Coordinator